Crisis Intervention, Advocacy, Outreach & Referrals

 Consultation to the MDT

-Family Advocates providing these evidence-based services are specially trained trauma experts who provide trauma screenings and counseling services to children and families.
+Family Advocates are specially-trained trauma experts who provide trauma screenings and counseling services to children and families.
+Counseling services include:

 Most children have access to the internet.
 Family Advocates provide caregivers with information to increase awareness of the apps and websites children are accessing and how children are sharing personal information and images on the internet.
 Family Advocates also provide guidance to caregivers around fostering good communication with their child about internet safety.
 For more information about internet safety, click here.